Click plan to view in Google Maps

 daylight to inspect his victim.
 Next morning Mr Handy

-went out to find that the 'burglar' he had shot dead
+went out to discover what he had shot dead

 was simply his own horse.
 His house on Lot 25 no